-This neo-Parisian restaurant which made its name up the road under chef Daniel Calvert, has a new home and first-rate new chef in Matthew Kirkley (ex L20 in Chicago, Coi in San Francisco and Amber in HK).
-Kirkley's approach to modern French food is informed by local sourcing that celebrates the best of Asian provenance and their classical training that is as uncompromising as it is brilliant – technically spot-on and precise in both execution and presentation.
+This neo-Parisian restaurant which made its name up the road under chef Daniel Calvert, has a newish home and first-rate newish chef in Matthew Kirkley (ex L20 in Chicago, Coi in San Francisco and Amber in HK).
+Kirkley's approach to modern French food is informed by local sourcing that celebrates the best of Asian provenance, and classical training that is as uncompromising as it is brilliant – technically spot-on and precise in both execution and presentation.

 Start with Hamachi Nicoise or crepe soufflée with caviar.
 Main course signatures include turbot with beurre cancalaise or a reinvented and very classy pigeon pithivier.
 Finish off with a brilliant brie de Meaux with black truffle or a chocolate hazelnut cake that looks or tastes nothing like what comes out of our kitchen.
 Wash it all down with a glass of Vouvray Sec or, if you're upping the ante, a glass of chilled Saint-Aubin.

 And what of the new restaurant?
 Well, there's more space, an improved kitchen and whole layers of added refinement courtesy of award-winning designer Joyce Wang Studios.
 Brushed plaster walls, cobalt panelling and an oceanic colour palette interplay with curvaceous counters and banquettes.
-The pared-down look spells ambition, for sure, but it also provides a canvas against which the food on the plate will be allowed to shine.
+The pared-down look spells ambition, for sure, but it also provides a canvas that pairs modern day bistro with Hong Kong glitz, against which the food on the plate is allowed to shine.